vim-autoformat/vim-autoformat/README.md

 ```vim
 noremap <F7> :Autoformat<CR><CR>
 ```

-If there is no formatprogram available for the current filetype, vim will fallback to auto indentation only, instead of auto-formatting.
-This will fix at least the indentation of your code, according to vim's indentfile for that filetype.

 If you don't want to format the entire buffer, you can alternatively format visually selected code with `gq`.
 However, some formatprograms will behave a bit weird this way, because they need the context of a piece of code.